emeb/up5k_basic/README.md

 This is a simple NTSC composite video generator which is based on the original Ohio Scientific C1P system.
-The luma and sync output bits should be combined by running sync thru a 330 ohm resistor and luma thru a 560 ohm resistor to a common node driving a 75 ohm baseband composite video load.
+The luma and sync output bits should be combined by running sync thru a 560 ohm resistor and luma thru a 330 ohm resistor to a common node driving a 75 ohm baseband composite video load.
 This will generate a 262-line 60fps progressive-scanned NTSC-compatible signal which should work with most modern NTSC-capable video displays.

+The video generation has been upgraded from the OSI 24x24 display

+* Memory arbitration to prevent glitching when the 6502 accesses video RAM
+* 256 x 224 B/W pixel graphics mode
+* 4 pages text or graphics
-The video generation has been upgraded from the OSI 24x24 display to support 32 characters wide by 27 lines high plus overscan and uses the original OSI character generator, complete with all the unique gaming glyphs like tanks, cars and spaceships as shown in this rendering:
+* 32 characters wide by 27 lines high plus overscan using the original OSI character generator, complete with all the unique gaming glyphs like tanks, cars and spaceships as shown in this rendering: